vipulchib/aws-cloudformation/README.md

         VpcId: !Ref 'AristaVPC'
         InternetGatewayId: !Ref 'AristaVPCIGW'
       ```
-     A. We will create a Resource for VPC creation and we will name is **AristaVPC**.
+     E. We will create a Resource for VPC creation and we will name is **AristaVPC**.
 For *'CidrBlock'* section of the
      Properties we will reference the *'VPCCidr'* Parameter we previously defined.
       ```
-      AristaVPC:
+      subnetA1:
-       Type: AWS::EC2::VPC
+       Type: AWS::EC2::Subnet
        Properties:
+        VpcId: !Ref 'AristaVPC'
-        CidrBlock: !Ref VPCCidr
+        CidrBlock: !Ref SubnetA1Cidr
+        AvailabilityZone: ca-central-1a
+        MapPublicIpOnLaunch: false
         Tags:
          - Key: Name
-            Value: !Sub
+           Value: !Ref SubnetA1Cidr
-            - VPC-${ID}
-            - {ID: !Ref ID}
       ```
      A. We will create a Resource for VPC creation and we will name is **AristaVPC**.
 For *'CidrBlock'* section of the
      Properties we will reference the *'VPCCidr'* Parameter we previously defined.